What to think about when you open a bank account for your business

 First, your bank may insist that your personal account is for personal use only.
 They could close your account if they see a large number of business-related transactions going through it.

-Secondly, if your personal spending is mixed up with your business costs, it becomes very difficult to prove to the HMRC about how much money your business has made.
+Secondly, if your personal spending is mixed up with your business costs, it becomes very difficult to prove to HMRC how much money your business has made.

 Thirdly, a dedicated bank account will make your business appear more professional to clients and suppliers.

-So, what do you need to think about when you open a bank account for your business?
+What do you need to think about when you open a business bank account for your business?

 Whether or not you have an existing relationship, most banks will demand a meeting in person before they will provide a business account.
 You will be required to provide a range of documents plus photographic identification and proof of address for all directors and any shareholders.